jamieholliday/jamieholliday.com/src/data/posts/post-3.md

 title: "CSS Light-Dark Function is Amazing"
 pubDate: 2024-02-20
 description: "Why the light-dark() CSS function changed how I build themes."
-tags: ["css", "theming", "web development"]
+tags: ["css", "theming", "web development", "astro"]
 ---

 The new `light-dark()` CSS function is a game changer for theming.
 Here's why I love it.